Do UK economics students get the support they need?

 Why does peer‑to‑peer support matter in Economics?

-Peer‑assisted learning and study groups help students handle demanding content and develop confidence with quantitative work.
-Senior students guide juniors through methodologies and coding, share approaches to tackling problem sets, and normalise discussion of feedback.
+Peer‑assisted learning and study groups help students handle demanding content and build confidence with quantitative work.
+Senior students can guide juniors through methodologies and coding, share approaches to tackling problem sets, and normalise discussion of feedback.
 Institutions can sustain this by timetabling spaces for group work and supporting student‑led communities aligned to modules with heavier quantitative loads.

 How does the economic climate shape employability and careers?